Ranger-Led Programs in Your Classroom

 Through use of a dress-up activity, discover the amazing adaptations of seals and sea lions.
 The Channel Islands are home to the world's largest populations of northern elephant seals and California sea lions.

-The kelp forests provide homes for an incredible diversity of animals.
-And we use and eat seaweeds every day.
+Learn about the importance of kelp and seaweed to us and to the animals call kelp forests home.
 This is a two-part program and includes a directed drawing experience during the second one-hour classroom visit.
 The most pristine kelp forests in southern California are found around the park's islands.

 A Day in the Life of a Park Ranger